RoDanielle/Pneumonia-Detection/README.md

      - **How to Run**:
          1. Open the notebook in Google Colab.
-         2. Run every cell in order.
+         2. Run the cells sequentially.
          3. After running all the cells, you should have the trained models in the `models_and_weights` folder, structured as follows:

          ```